 On 20 July 2021, the European Commission published a package of measures to (further) tighten the European antimoney laundering and anti-terrorist financing regulations.
 Part of this package of measures are (i) a regulation establishing a new European authority to address the current shortcomings in AML supervision in the European Union (the 'Authority for Anti-Money Laundering and Countering the Financing of Terrorism') and amending Regulations (EU) No 1093/2010, (EU) 1094/2010, (EU) 1095/2010, (ii) a directive on the mechanisms to be put in place by the Member States for the prevention of the use of the financial system for the purposes of money laundering or terrorist financing and repealing AML4 and (iii) a regulation on information accompanying transfers of funds and certain crypto-assets (recast).
+On 7 December 2022, the European Council agreed its position on the proposed package of measures.
 The legislative process in respect of these proposals is currently ongoing and it is currently unknown exactly when, and in what form, they would enter into force.